 The Architecture pillar is led by Randy Wallace.
 Randy has been a key contributor in the past few years and is a recognized leader within Technology Services.
 Randy will lead with some of our best talent that includes Christian Warner, Artnette Spencer and Dave Skica.

 A new Technology Services leadership position, the Enterprise Applications Executive Director, has been created.
 This person will be responsible for managing these four pillar functions.
 This will allow us to place a renewed focus on this critical function and provide more support to the outstanding team we already have in place that includes Bernie Maygers, Nicole Jones, Tracy McMahon and Randy Wallace.

-The PMO will continue to operate under the guidance of Rich Sigler.
-However, hereafter, the PMO will focus exclusively on project execution (on time and on budget.)
+The PMO will focus exclusively on project execution (on time and on budget.)
 A lot of effort has been placed in clearly defining what is a “project” that requires a Project Management structure, and what are smaller “initiatives” that are better implemented directly by users and IT pillar functions.
 The PMO is responsible for maintaining a group of effective project managers that run projects.
 In addition, it will support a portfolio process that keeps the user community informed of the “health” of ongoing projects and facilitating (but not deciding) the discussion of which projects should be executed.

 The PMO is responsible for maintaining a group of effective project managers that run projects, and support a portfolio process to keep the user community informed on the status of each of the projects including their ongoing “health.”
 Finally, the PMO will facilitate discussions regarding project proposal selection, not making decisions themselves.